 When considering life insurance, the right term for you depends on:

-- How long someone else will rely on your income (or care you provide, if a paid caregiver would need to be hired in your absence)
+- How long someone else will rely on your income or free care you provide (consider if additional paid care would be needed in your absence, or if an income earner in your household might have to reduce their own earnings power if you died)

 We’ll walk you through this in detail, but if you want our interactive Life Insurance Guide to do the “heavy-lifting” for you, we’ll ask you a few easy questions and suggest a term for you.